domdicarlo/power_personality/variable_guide.md

 This is an explanation of each variable given in the final tidy dataframes output at the end of the power_personality_cleaner.Rmd script.

-Each variable in this list also refers to its item number in its respective assessment, found in the "Assessments" folder.
-FOr more information about what these assessments and questions are addressing, check the assessments folder.
+Each variable in this list also refers to its item number in its respective assessment, found in the "assessments" folder.
+For more information about what these assessments and questions are addressing, check the assessments folder.

+## **NOTE!!!!**

+All variables are actually completely lower case in the file, so please forgive my capitalizing.
+Spaces have been replaced with underscores

 **MSOI**